Thomas Steiner (@tomayac)

 via Echofon in reply to AnaestheticsApp

 @AnaestheticsApp Interesting.
 It doesn’t reproduce on iOS Safari.
-Could you file a crbug.com/new and post the bug URL here?
+Could you file crbug.com/new0N and post the bug URL here?
 Thanks!

 via Twitter for iPhone in reply to AnaestheticsApp